ashiqimran/ashiqimran.github.io/_pages/about.md

 ---

 <p align="justify">
-I am a Ph.D. student at the University of Texas at Arlington (UTA).
+I am a Ph.D. candidate at the University of Texas at Arlington (UTA).
 My research focus spans the areas of deep learning, machine learning and computer vision.
-My research goal is to develop domain adaptive transfer learning techniques that (1) reduce the amount of labeled data required to train models from scratch; and (2) adapt to new domains with fewer labeled examples.
+My research goal is to develop domain adaptive transfer learning techniques that reduce the dependency for large-scale annotated data to train Machine Learning models from scratch as well as adapting to new domains from previous learned domains.
 </p>

 <p align="justify">
-I have received my MS of Computer Science from the North Carolina A&T State University and BS in Computer Science and Engineering from the Bangladesh University of Engineering and Technology.
-In my free time, I like to play various indoor and outdoor sports and also solve puzzles and problems to improve my programming skills.
+I have received my MS in Computer Science from the North Carolina A&T State University and BS in Computer Science and Engineering from the Bangladesh University of Engineering and Technology.
+In my free time, I like to play various indoor and outdoor sports and also tackle challenging problems.
 </p>